Pritty13/RISC-Vprocessor-SoC-Tapeout/week 6 RISC/W6PhyDesign.md

 ```math
 Area\ of\ die\ in\ microns = Die\ width\ in\ microns * Die\ height\ in\ microns
 ```

-* All section 2 logs, reports and results can be found in following run folder:

 #### 1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.